2017 BNP Paribas Open

-The 2017 BNP Paribas Open (also known as the 2017 Indian Wells Masters) was a professional tennis tournament played at Indian Wells, California in March 2017.
+The 2017 BNP Paribas Open (also known as the 2017 Indian Wells Open) was a professional tennis tournament played at Indian Wells, California in the United States.
 It was the 44th edition of the men's event and 29th of the women's event, and was classified as an ATP World Tour Masters 1000 event on the 2017 ATP World Tour and a Premier Mandatory event on the 2017 WTA Tour.
 Both the men's and the women's events took place at the Indian Wells Tennis Garden in Indian Wells, California, from March 6 through March 19, 2017, on outdoor hard courts.